Jasper, Alberta: Demographics

 The population of the Municipality of Jasper according to its 2011 municipal census is 5,236, a change of 10.3% over its 2008 municipal census population of 4,745.
 Jasper's 2011 population of 5,236 comprises 4,584 permanent and 652 non-permanent residents, while its 2007 census counted 4,235 permanent and 510 non-permanent residents.

 Attractions

 The Fairmont Jasper Park Lodge, the Marmot Basin ski resort, and the Jasper Skytram, which carries visitors to The Whistlers' summit, are all near the townsite.
-Within the Jasper townsite are the Jasper Visitor Centre and the Jasper-Yellowhead Museum and Archives.
+Within the Jasper townsite are the heritage building of the Jasper Visitor Centre, the heritage building St. Mary & St. George Anglican Church, and the Jasper-Yellowhead Museum and Archives.

 Government

 Governance of Jasper is shared between the municipality and Parks Canada, an agency of the federal government.

 Infrastructure

 Transportation

 Jasper railway station is served by Via Rail with two passenger services.
 The Canadian and the Jasper–Prince Rupert train both operate three times per week.

 Jasper Airport is located 7.2 NM north of Jasper.

+The Old Fort Point Bridge, which branches east off of Highway 93A just south of Jasper, allows vehicles to cross the Athabasca River.